hessamashari/video-tool/README.md

 - Convert format of video
 - Join multiple videos together
 - Remove the audio of a video
-- Extract the audio of a video
+- Extract the audio from video
 - Cut a video into a smaller clip
 - and more in development